Sometimes we encounter relatively complex addition exercises such as the following:

 Important rules for solving:

-And now, let's solve an exercise together, step by step and apply all the solving rules.
+And now, let's solve an exercise together, step by step and apply all the rules to the problem at hand.

 Ready?